Notes for a Silent Man

-He registers the change within himself: he’s a man, and creates a self-portrait, a mirror of himself.
-The narrative is light and delicate, and the rest of his family remains silent.
 To speak to his father, Camerini uses his camera, and the pictures become a whole new language, an attempt at explanation.
-This mystical experience – the ascent, the solitude – all become essential moments to his self-fulfilment.
-To fully understand, one has to challenge oneself; ascending, portraying and making public a private meaning.
-This story is everyone’s story, because growing up is everybody’s experience.
-Will father and son meet again?
-Will you meet?
+To fully understand, one has to challenge oneself, exposing something private to the public.
+This story is everyone’s story, because growing up is everybody’s experience.”

 (Giulia Ticozzi, This is a voyage of initiation)